anujmagar777/SajiloSite/README.md

 # SajiloSite

 SajiloSite is an AI website builder that generates modern, responsive sites using OpenRouter's Deepseek model.
-It includes Google authentication, user sessions, and a basic generation UI.
-The generation flow is still under development.
+It includes Google authentication, user sessions, a full generation flow, and a live editor with AI-powered chat updates.

 ## Tech stack